gjedeer/all-in-one-event-calendar/readme.txt

 == Changelog ==

 = Version 2.5.30 =
-* Fixed: Compatibility with PHP 7.2
+* Fixed compatibility with PHP 7.2
 * Clean up: Removing use of deprecated WordPress function.

 = Version 2.5.29 =